claresudbery/clare-wiki-ably/pages/organising/tools/kit.md

 - I created two forms (Grow => Landing pages & forms), and gave them both urls (form => edit => settings => domain name, then click Add, then click Save, then Publish back on the main page):
 	- Subscribe to Technical leadership newsletter: https://queen-of-questions.kit.com/tech-lead-subscribe
 	- Subscribe to Freelance career newsletter: https://queen-of-questions.kit.com/freelance-career-subscribe
-- You can now add links to your creator profile and landing page that will take people to these forms.
+- You can now add links to your creator profile ([mine is here, still a work in progress](https://queen-of-questions.kit.com/)) and landing page ([mine is here, still a work in progress](https://queen-of-questions.kit.com/landing)) that will take people to these forms.

 ### Set up tags and automations